-No material changes in the remuneration policy for the Bank's Senior Management during the financial year under review warrant reporting.
+Other than that stated above, there were no further changes effected in the Remuneration Policy for the Bank's Senior Management during the financial year under review which warrant reporting.
 The Board of Directors is satisfied that the packages offered to senior management continue to ensure that the Bank attracts and retains management staff with the necessary qualities and skills.
 The Bank's policy remains that of engaging its senior management staff on the basis of indefinite contracts of employment, and this after a period of probation.
 The terms and conditions of employment of senior management are established in the relative employment contracts.
 The applicable notice periods, after probation, are those provided for in the relevant legislation.